top of page

 Protect We live close to London, Slough, and Heathrow and benefit from being close to major transport infrastructure.

 This means we face many threats to the tranquility, quality of life, and character of Richings Park that our community wishes to preserve.
-With the increase in developments, commerce, and at the moment, plans to build a number of Data Centres in the area it is important that we have a strong collective voice.
+With the increase in developments, commerce, and at the moment, plans to build a number of Data Centres and the erosion of the Green Belt for other developments it is important that we have a strong collective voice.

 Coordinate We work with other bodies to make sure the best interests of our community are promoted.
 Two of our committee members regularly attend Heathrow committees and members of the committee are also active in sub-committees concerning lorry movements, air quality etc.